-NYCHA is increasingly looking to develop vacant or "under-utilized" NYCHA land as a potential income-generating source for the Housing Authority.
-However, NYCHA must carefully balance its fiscal concerns with its core mission and community concerns.
-NYCHA must commit to a transparent process, with clear information provided to tenants, and tenant representation a part of the decision-making process.
-Any development must only ground-lease the developable land in order to maintain some public control instead of selling outright, prioritize the improvement of living conditions for existing tenants, and assess the best possible solution for providing affordable housing within the NYCHA development and possible impacts on the affordability of the broader neighborhood.
+NYCHA is increasingly looking to take advantage of the income-generating potential of vacant NYCHA land by partnering with HPD to build additional city-subsidized housing.
+This is appropriate, but NYCHA must balance economic and community concerns by ground-leasing the developable land in order to maintain some public control instead of selling outright and prioritizing the improvement of living conditions for existing tenants.
 Additionally, NYCHA must extend one of the core tenants of public housing-permanent affordability-to all proposed developments.
 Finally, when NYCHA land is slated for development, the agency should partner with local not-for-profits as co-developers to best achieve these goals.